inlife/discord-global-mutual/README.md

 # Installation

 1. Clone/download repository
-2. Get in the downloaded directory, `$ cd discord-global-mutual`
+2. Get in the downloaded directory: `$ cd discord-global-mutual`
 2. While in the folder, run `$ npm install`
 3. Run each of the scripts like shown below